switowski/portfolio/src/drafts/dict-function-vs-literal-syntax/index.md

 {'a': 1, 'b': 2, 'c': 3}  # Much better
 ```

 We can't use the literal syntax to create a dictionary.
 We would have to use a dictionary comprehension: `{k: v for k, v in iter}`.
-But a simple `dict(iter)` looks much much cleaner.
+But a simple `dict(iter)` looks much cleaner.

 Apart from this use-case, I think it's mostly up to your personal preference which version you use.
 There are also some interesting quirks that I found, for example, in CPython 3.6 and below if you wanted to pass more than 255 arguments to a function, [you would get a SyntaxError](https://stackoverflow.com/questions/6610606/is-there-a-difference-between-using-a-dict-literal-and-a-dict-constructor/35156174#35156174).
 So `dict()` was a no-go, but `{}` should work.
 But if you're passing over 255 parameters to a function, you probably have bigger problems in your code than wondering if literal syntax is faster by a few nanoseconds.